google/go-tdx-guest/README.md

     (map[string][]string, []byte, error)` that should return the headers and body of the HTTPS response.
 *   `Now time.Time`: if `nil`, uses `time.Now()`.
-It is the time at which to verify the validity of certificates and collaterals
+It is the time at which to verify the validity of certificates and collaterals.
 *   `TrustedRoots *x509.CertPool`: if `nil`, uses the library's embedded certificate.
     Certificate chain verification is performed using trusted roots.